IBM/SalesEnablement-VMware-L3/docs/Shared/Managing.md

 A dialogue window will open, asking you to confirm an administrative password reset for the instance.
 Confirm the selection and wait for the reset to complete.
 The **User name** will always be set to ```admin``` by default.
 The **Password** will be uniquely generated each time a reset is conducted.

 6. Click the "eyeball" icon to view the password and the "box" icon to copy the password to your machine's clipboard. **Record** both of these values to a notepad — you will need to reference these later for connecting to the vCloud Director console.
-Click the **Close** button to continue.
+Click the **Close** button to continue. *Note:* the inspection and copy to clipboard steps are shown as a single interaction in the Click-thru demonstration.

 ![](_attachments/shared-managing-5.png)